awsdocs/amazon-personalize-developer-guide/doc_source/API_RS_GetRecommendations.md

 Length Constraints: Maximum length of 256\.
 Pattern: `arn:([a-z\d-]+):personalize:.*:.*:.+`
 Required: Yes

+ ** [context](#API_RS_GetRecommendations_RequestSyntax) **   <a name="personalize-RS_GetRecommendations-request-context"></a>
+The contextual metadata to use when getting recommendations\.
+Contextual metadata includes any interaction information that might be relevant when getting a user's recommendations, such as the user's current location or device type\.
+Type: String to string map
+Key Length Constraints: Maximum length of 150\.
+Key Pattern: `[A-Za-z\d_]+`
+Value Length Constraints: Maximum length of 1000\.
+Required: No

  ** [itemId](#API_RS_GetRecommendations_RequestSyntax) **   <a name="personalize-RS_GetRecommendations-request-itemId"></a>
 The item ID to provide recommendations for\.